-No. Recommendation Novo Nordisk ́s approach Overall, this principled business approach is intended to ensure balanced decision-making with an aim to contribute to sustainable development: to balance short-term gains with long-term profitability and shareholder return with other stakeholder interests.
-Novo Nordisk accounts for its performance on all three dimensions (i.e., financial, environmental, and social) in the Annual Report. • 1.4.2 The Committee recommends that the board of directors adopts a tax policy to be made available on the company's website.
+No. Recommendation Novo Nordisk ́s approach Overall, this principled business approach is intended to ensure balanced decision-making with the aim of contributing to sustainable development: to balance short-term gains with long-term profitability and shareholder return with other stakeholder interests.
+Novo Nordisk accounts for its performance on all three dimensions (i.e. financial, environmental and social) in the Annual Report. • 1.4.2 The Committee recommends that the board of directors adopts a tax policy to be made available on the company's website.
 Novo Nordisk has a Tax Policy available on its website as well as a Tax Strategy 2025.
-Both were last approved by the Board of Directors in 2021.
+Both were last approved by the Board of Directors in 2022.